There are two ways to connect your device to your modem so it can use the internet: Ethernet cable, or Wi-Fi.

 What do I need for TPG FTTB?

 Some connections need a Network Termination Unit (NTU), which is an extra device your modem plugs into before plugging into the wall.
-If you need one, we'll deliver it with your TPG modem.
+If you need one, Vision Networks will install it for you during setup — it’s not something we deliver in the box..

 Note: If you move out, please leave your NTU behind.
 It won't be useful at your new place.